rocrisp/kubetruth/readme.md

 ### Initially, our objective is to confirm that KubeTruth operates correctly on Openshift 4.12.

-Follow directions [in here](https://docs.cloudtruth.com/integrations/kubernetes) to install KubeTruth on Openshift 4.12.
+Follow the instructions provided [here](https://docs.cloudtruth.com/integrations/kubernetes) to install KubeTruth on Openshift 4.12.

 After KubeTruth installed on Openshift 4.12, we see the pod is not running, and it has a Error status.